jguadagno/jguadagno.github.io/_posts/2020-06-14-speed-up-creating-code-with-live-templates-in-jetbrains-rider-or-resharper.md

 ## Creating a New Template

-To create a template, you will need to click on the ‘New Template’ icon in the upper right-hand corner, the one with a star on the table-like grid (follow the arrow in the image above).
+To create a template, you will need to click on the ‘New Template' icon in the upper right-hand corner, the one with a star on the table-like grid (follow the arrow in the image above).
 Make sure you are in the language of choice first.
-That’s right, and you can create a template for any language that Rider/ReSharper support.
+That's right, and you can create a template for any language that Rider/ReSharper support.
 Oh, as a bonus, you can edit existing ones if you prefer.
 As another bonus, if you have Preference Sync turned on, the template changes will be available in all instances of your application on any device.

-After you click new, the ‘Template’ and ‘Template Settings’ will be set to the defaults.
+After you click new, the ‘Template' and ‘Template Settings' will be set to the defaults.
 For my `fact` template, I added the following for the template.

 ```cs
 [Fact]